Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

     **Fosters life skills:** CBT gives patients coping skills that they may use in their daily life while tackling the pain.
 You can use the learned tactics to deal with your unbearable pain.

-    **Allows you to do it yourself:** CBT allows you to cure the pain by yourself without the help of a therapist and can easily be applied to self-help.

     ## **OUR PROGRAM**

     Our program will help you deal with CHRONIC PAIN.
 This program uses a step-by-step approach to treat chronic pain and is based on Cognitive Behavioral Therapy.
 CBT is the idea of interpreting situations and influencing our feelings.
 Therefore, we add sessions to cure maladaptive thoughts and move ahead sequentially to help you overcome this problem.